Osvaldo Golijov

-Osvaldo Noé Golijov (/es/; born December 5, 1960) is an Argentine composer of classical music and music professor, known for his vocal and orchestral work.
+Osvaldo Noé Golijov (/es/; born December 5, 1960) is an Argentine composer of classical music and music professor known for his vocal and orchestral work.

 Biography

-Osvaldo Golijov was born in and raised in La Plata, Argentina, to a Jewish family that immigrated to Argentina from Romania and Ukraine.
+Osvaldo Golijov was born and raised in La Plata, Argentina, to a Jewish family that immigrated to Argentina from Romania and USSR.
 His mother was a piano teacher, and his father was a physician.
 He studied piano in La Plata and studied composition with Gerardo Gandini.

 In 1983, Golijov emigrated to Israel, where he studied with Mark Kopytman at the Rubin Academy of Music in Jerusalem.
 Three years later, he studied with George Crumb at the University of Pennsylvania, where he earned his Doctor of Philosophy degree.
 In 1991, Golijov joined the faculty of the College of the Holy Cross in Worcester, Massachusetts, where he was named Loyola Professor of Music in 2007.
-During the 2012–13 concert season, he occupied the Richard and Barbara Debs Composer's Chair at Carnegie Hall.
+During the 2012-2013 concert season, he occupied the Richard and Barbara Debs Composer's Chair at Carnegie Hall.

 As of 2016, Golijov lives in Brookline, Massachusetts.

 Golijov is married to author Leah Hager Cohen.
 He was previously married to architect and designer Neri Oxman, and he has three children with his first wife, Silvia, who is a Special Education teacher.